 Rather than an open invitation, specific individuals or organizations -with a focus on groups that have traditionally been underrepresented in past surveys - will be invited to the sessions.
 These sessions may be held at non-traditional locations, similar to the Coffee and Conversation sessions.
 The Invite-Only Discussions will start with a welcome and a brief overview of the ENRTF and LCCMR and the goal of the engagement opportunity.
+Invited participants will also be given the opportunity to introduce themselves and make a statement.
 Participants will form small groups of no more than 5 people.
 LCCMR subcommittee members will pair up with a staff member and join small groups, posing some broad questions to participants and taking down notes on what they hear.
 These sessions may also be used to ask more specific questions related to the draft goals and strategies.
 If a large-group welcome is not possible, members will need to introduce themselves and the goal when they begin a conversation.
 LCCMR staff will close the engagement session, thank participants for coming, collect note sheets, and ask participants to complete the public or subject matter expert survey, as appropriate (either online or in a hard copy form made available).
 This may be done at each table or by addressing the whole group.